 West Texas is perhaps one of the most desolate places in the United States.
 You can drive for hours and still not reach any sizable city.
 But a West Texas road trip can also be an intriguing and unique experience.

 You’ll see the terrain turn from barren deserts to lovely mountains (yes, West Texas has mountains) and then back again.
 You’ll drive through the tiniest of towns and wonder what people who live there actually do.
-And while it may sound like there isn’t much worth driving hours for, there are actually a lot of interesting things to do on a West Texas road trip.
+And while it may sound like there isn’t much worth driving hours for, there are actually a lot of interesting places to visit in West Texas.

 Tips for planning the perfect West Texas road trip

-I grew up in West Texas and took for granted the uniqueness of this region.
-West Texas is not only desolate, it’s BIG.
-So appreciate the wide openness and enjoy getting away from the busyness of life.
+Growing up in West Texas I took for granted the uniqueness of this region.
+It truly is one of the best places in Texas to visit.
+West Texas is not only desolate though, it is BIG.
+So during your West Texas road trip, take time to appreciate the wide openness and enjoy getting away from the busyness of life.

-Because of the desolation of the region, make sure you have enough gas in your car’s fuel tank.
+Because of the desolation of the region make sure you have enough gas or petrol in your car’s fuel tank.
 In this area of the world, I don’t like to let the meter get below a quarter of a tank.